Wrightslaw Multimedia Training Programs

 During the law programs, as Pete explains specific statutes and regulations, he will have you make notes in the margins and inside cover of the book.
 In the advocacy programs, Pete and Pam wll explain concepts in Wrightslaw: From Emotions to Advocacy, 2nd Edition and describe ways to improve your advocacy skills.
 You'll find these notes extremely helpful later.

-You can purchase the Special Education Law and Advocacy Training program on CD-ROM and the two course books at a Special Wrightslaw Price.
+You can purchase the Special Education Law and Advocacy Training Program Download and the two course books at a Special Wrightslaw Price.

 $149.95 - Special Offer - Save $60 (40%) |Buy

 |Special Ed Law & Advocacy Training Download (6.5 hrs)